 Spirituality vs Religion

-No matter if they are religious or not, many people look for connection with the universe and its unifying force.
+No matter if they are religious or not, many people look for a connection with the universe and its unifying force.
 Spiritual energy takes them beyond their narrow self-interests.
 Their life purpose is to contribute to the greater good.

 But you do not need to be religious to be spiritual.
 Religion is simply a structured and institutionalized approach to spirituality.
 Religious people understand spiritual energy as a measure of one’s connection to God.